Characterization of decay rates for discrete operator semigroups: Relation between semigroup decay and resolvent growth

-We characterize Ritt operators on Hilbert spaces by the powers of resolvents as a corollary of Theorem~\ref{thm:resol_charactrization}. \begin{corollary} Let $X$ be a Hilbert space.
+We characterize Ritt operators on Hilbert spaces in terms of the powers of resolvents as a corollary of Theorem~\ref{thm:resol_charactrization}. \begin{corollary} Let $X$ be a Hilbert space.
 Let $T \in \mathcal{L}(X)$ and $k \in \mathbb{N}$.
-Then the following statements are equivalent: \begin{enumerate} {(\roman{enumi})} \item $T$ is a Ritt operator. \item $T$ is power-bounded, and there exists a constant $M>0$ such that
+Then the following statements are equivalent: \begin{enumerate}[label=\upshape(\roman*), leftmargin=*, widest=ii] \item $T$ is a Ritt operator. \item $T$ is power-bounded, and there exists a constant $M>0$ such that

 for all $\lambda \in \mathbb{E}$. \end{enumerate} \end{corollary}

 \begin{proof} Suppose that statement~(i) holds.
 By Theorem~\ref{thm:Ritt_characterization}, $T$ is power-bounded.
 The estimate~\eqref{eq:resolvent_ritt_power} follows immediately from the definition of Ritt operators and